AxonIQ/code-samples/upcaster/README.md

 ```

-The decision is made to put the origin and destination into a separate object called `leg`.
+Then a new requirement popped up to put the origin and destination into a separate object called `leg`.
 Please note, that this is
 just an example, and we do recommend keeping your event structure as flat as possible.
-The upcasted event looks like
+The upcasted event should look like
 this:

 ```json